microsoft/OpenAPI.NET/docs/upgrade-guide-2.md

 ### Shallow Copy in place of copy constructors

-Copy constructors for referenceable components have been made internal, a new *CreateShallowCopy()* method has been exposed on these models to facilitate deep copying.
+Copy constructors for referenceable components have been made internal, a new *CreateShallowCopy()* method has been exposed on these models to facilitate cloning.

 **Example:**
 ```csharp